Sam hiking Mount Washington

 Check the Weather Forecast

-First and foremost, you’ll want to check the weather forecast before driving all the way to the top.
+First and foremost, you’ll want to check the weather forecast before driving to the top.
 The top of the mountain can get extremely windy, and in some instances, the trails will be closed due to the dangers that these high-intensity winds can create for hikers.

 The road to the top also closes during the winter season, so if you want to hike the summit, you’ll need to plan your visit during the season when you have access to the auto road.
 You can still hike the mountain in the winter, however, you’ll have to use a trail from the base of the mountain and hike to the top.